Updated: Dec 22, 2022

 There are numerous reasons for this.
 Except in rare circumstances, pedestrians have the right of way on sidewalks.
 It is the driver's responsibility to yield to pedestrians crossing the street legally.

-Despite pedestrians' best efforts to cross at crosswalks and intersections and stroll on sidewalks and shoulders, pedestrians are frequently struck by irresponsible, inattentive, or drunk vehicles who fail to yield the right of way.
+Despite pedestrians' best efforts to cross at crosswalks and intersections and stroll on sidewalks and shoulders, pedestrians are frequently struck by irresponsible, inattentive, or drunk vehicles that fail to yield the right of way.

 Here are a few scenarios:

 The driver isn't paying attention to the road.